josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

   of `CStringSequence` using the specified creation action and optional array of nullable integers.
 - `Create(ReadOnlySpan<Char>)`: Creates an instance of `CStringSequence` using the specified buffer of a UTF-8 sequence.
 - `Parse(String?)`: Creates an instance of `CStringSequence` using the specified buffer of a UTF-8 sequence.
-- `Parse(String?, out Boolean)`: Creates an instance of `CStringSequence` using the specified buffer of a UTF-8 sequence.

 ## Extensions